-Arm[®] C and C++ Libraries and Floating-Point Support User Guide.
+Arm Compiler for Embedded Arm C and C++ Libraries and Floating-Point Support User Guide.

 The linker does not report any semihosting-using functions such as, for example, semihost(), in your own application code.

 To identify the semihosting-using functions that are still linked-in from the C libraries: